 Long-distance movie nights – there's a new Google Chrome extension called Netflix Party, which allows you to watch films and TV shows at the same time as others.
 It even has a chat feature so you can share in your horror at so-and-so kissing what’s-her-face.

-There are also various organisations available online which can help you reconnect or meet new people.11
+There are also various organisations available online which can help you reconnect or meet new people13.

-Whether this be a romantic or a friendship relationship, listen to your ‘gut feeling’!
+The enforced down-time many of us experienced over the past few years has provided an opportunity to review our lives and relationships.
+Whether it's a romantic or a friendship relationship, listen to your ‘gut feeling’!
 Unhealthy or toxic relationships can weaken your immune health.
 Start by reflecting on the company that you keep in your life.
 Ask yourself: do they bring the best out of me?
 Do they add value to my life?
 Is it one sided or are both parties invested?
 It is really important to surround yourself with positive, like-minded people who genuinely want the best for you.
-A study showed, that reciprocating positive emotions was associated with people suffering fewer colds and/or infections.12
+A study showed that reciprocating positive emotions was associated with people suffering fewer colds and/or infections14.

 If you're a mum, you may like to check out these quick & easy tips from insta mums!